almostearthling/whenever/README.md

 > **Note:** this type of item is only available when the `dbus` feature is enabled.

-Subscription is performed by providing a _watch expression_ in the same form that is used by the [_dbus-monitor_](https://dbus.freedesktop.org/doc/dbus-monitor.1.html) utility, therefore JSON is not used for this purpose.
-JSON is used instead to specify the criteria that the _signal parameters_ must meet in order for the event to arise, using the same format that is used for _return message parameter_ checks in [_DBus method_ based conditions](#dbus-method-optional).
+Subscription is performed by providing a _watch expression_ in the same form that is used by the [_dbus-monitor_](https://dbus.freedesktop.org/doc/dbus-monitor.1.html) utility.
+The criteria that the _signal parameters_ must meet in order for the event to arise, are specified using the same format that is used for _return message parameter_ checks in [_DBus method_ based conditions](#dbus-method-optional).[^2]

 A sample configuration section follows: